– Fine Art Photographer –

 Singh is a multi-disciplined creative who channels her finely-honed artistry to expose life, death and the human condition.
 We experience her work as both serene and stunning.
 Singh has garnered acclaim for a body of work sourced from rich subject matter that challenges her audience to acknowledge and appreciate the familiar in the foreign and strange.
 Spanning multiple countries and diverse cultures, her work is a window to the world.
 Singh believes that within life's imperfection we have an opportunity to wonder and be amazed.

 Lekha Singh contributed photographs to National Geographic’s The Other Side of War: Women’s Stories of Survival and Hope.
-Her major exhibitions — Created Equal, Nomadic Camera, African Journeys, and The Other Half: Women in Focus — have been shown in museums (including the Smithsonian in Washington D.C.) and galleries throughout the United States.
-Lekha Singh’s work can be found in important private collections as well as public collections such as The Rubin Museum of Art in New York, the University of California, Berkley, the Los Angeles County Museum of Art (LACMA) and the International Center of Photography (ICP) in NYC.
+Her major exhibitions — Created Equal, Nomadic Camera, African Journeys, and The Other Half: Women in Focus — have been shown in museums and galleries throughout the United States.
+Lekha Singh’s work can be found in important private collections as well as public collections such as LACMA, the International Center of Photography (ICP), The Rubin Museum of Art in New York, the Smithsonian and the University of California, Berkley.

 – weeds series –

 In Singh’s series Weeds, the artist examines the temporal beauty of oft neglected, unwanted flora.
 This exchange reminds of childhood, running through fields with an innocent bliss.
 Her large aluminum photographic prints, characterized by anomalous angles and dramatic light contrasts, capture weeds in ecosystems around the globe.
 As the viewer steps into Singh’s perspective, these commonplace, tenacious plants become startlingly beautiful.